thorben-frank/geomatt/README.md

 for full details on parameters that can be passed to the evaluation script.
 To validate a trained model on the test data use the command

-`python eval.py --model_path <model-directory> --evaluation_file <path-to-test-file>/<molecule-name>-test.npz --train_file <path-to-training-file>/<molecule-name>-train.npz`
+`python eval.py --model_path <directory> --evaluation_file <file-path> --train_file <file-path>`

-The parameter `<model-directory>` specifies the location where the model has been saved and the `<path-to-test-file>/<molecule-name>-test.npz` is the location of the file that contrains the test points.
-Additionally, one has to pass the file on which the model has been trained `<path-to-training-file>/<molecule-name>-train.npz` in order to scale the output of the network properly.
+The parameter `--model_path` specifies the location where the model has been saved and the `--evaluation_file` sets the location of the evaluation file.
+Additionally, one has to pass the file on which the model has been trained to `--train_file` in order to scale the output of the network properly.
 We can use this to evaluate our trained model from above on `N_eval = 100` test points

 `python eval.py --model_path ../user_trained_models/geomatt-benzene --evaluation_file ../datasets/benzene-test.npz --train_file ../datasets/benzene-train.npz --N_eval=100`

 When passing no argument for `N_eval = 100` all test points are used for evaluation.
-As this are up to 1M, the parameter `N_eval` can be used if one is interested in a rough estimate for the model performance.
+As this are up to 1M per molecule, the parameter `N_eval` can be used if one is interested in a rough estimate for the model performance.
 The script outputs the mean absolute error (MAE) for energy and forces.

 ### Transfer Learning
 Type